 Other deposits include the Bank's allocated portion of foreign central bank and foreign government deposits held at the FRBNY.
-Other deposits also include cash collateral, deposits of designated financial market utilities (DFMUs), and GSE deposits held by the Bank.
-The Bank pays interest on deposits held by DFMUs at the rate paid on balances maintained by depository institutions or another rate determined by the Board from time to time, not to exceed the general level of short term interest rates.
+Other deposits also include cash collateral, deposits of designated financial market utilities, and GSE deposits held by the Bank.
 Interest payable is reported as a component of "Interest payable to depository institutions and others" in the Statements of Condition.